She’s Staying With Her Husband Suffering From Alcoholism

 I’m not going do that.
 What I will do is if this person calls me and says I need your help, I’m right there for you.
 How would you like me to help you?
 What would you like me to do?
 But I am not gonna go chasing after this person.
 They’re not being released to me, they’re not my responsibility.
 I’m here, but I kind of don’t want to be here.
 I really would rather go do something else this afternoon.”

 That was a really big liberating moment for me.
 Because when you go and seek serenity and and seek your own recovery from codependency you can get to an amazing place where all this stuff and all this confusion just becomes really quite clear.
 That’s when you get yourself back again.

-You can start taking care of yourself again.
+You can start taking care of yourself again, there’s less focus on alcoholism and addiction.
 So I digress, I was asking you that question, but it reminded me of a lot of situations that I’ve been in.
 I can look back and compare where I was 15 years ago to where I am today.